Dandandan/similarity-finder/README.md

 # similarity-finder
-Python tool that lists combinations of similar files within a directory
+Python tool that lists combinations of similar files (or cases of plagiarism) within a directory

 # Usage